kzyapkov/beninca-wifi/README.md

 ## Hardware

-The brains is an ESP32 in an [ESP32 MiniKIT](http://forum.mhetlive.com/topic/8/new-mh-et-live-minikit-for-esp32).
+The brain is an ESP32 in an [ESP32 MiniKIT](http://forum.mhetlive.com/topic/8/new-mh-et-live-minikit-for-esp32).

 Power comes from the CORE board itself, supply is rated at 24VAC, up to 200mA.
 This gets rectified and stepped down twice:

- * Amtec AMSRW-78Z, quite pricy but tiny and to specs steps down to 12V which are used for the relays
+ * Amtec AMSRW-78Z, quite pricy but tiny and to specs, steps down to 12V which are used for the relays
  * A cheap ebay-sourced DSN-MINI-360 board steps it down further to 3.3V which feed the ESP32.

-This power schema is flawed -- the on-board LDO responsible for powering the devkit through USB gets fried if you feed it 3.3V.
+This power scheme is flawed -- the on-board LDO responsible for powering the devkit through USB gets fried if you feed it 3.3V.
 Don't replicate that.
 Feed the devkit with 5V instead, or use a bare ESP32 module.